g4eml/Langstone-Mouse/README.md

 ## Programming or updating an RP2040 (quick method)

 Two pre-compiled firmware files are available for the RP2040.
 One for a high resolution Encoder with typically 400 Pulses per Revolution and one for a low resolution encoder with typically 40 Pulses per revolution.
 Select the one nearest to the encoder you are using.
-If you need to fine tune the response then you will eed to follow the programming from source instructions below.
+If you need to fine tune the response then you will need to follow the programming from source instructions below.

 1. Locate the latest compiled firmware file 'Langstone-Mouse_400_ppr.uf2' or 'Langstone-Mouse_40_ppr.uf2' which will be found here https://github.com/g4eml/Langstone-Mouse/releases and save it to your desktop.